infernalbits/pycli-crypto/README.md

-# **PyCLI-Crypto**
+# [En]|[De] Crypt-it!
+### Pythonic cli encryption tool(s)

 *skip ahead* [Installation](#installation) | [Usage](#usage) | [Project Support](#supporting) | [Contributions](#contributions)

-PyCLI-Crypto is a powerful and convenient Python command-line application for encrypting and decrypting text and files directly from your terminal.
+Crypt-it! is a powerful and convenient Python command-line application for encrypting and decrypting text and files directly from your terminal.
 It's designed to be clean and self-contained, managing all its dependencies internally without leaving any leftover files.
+# **Crypt-it!**

 ## **Features**